psmak3/OGspew/_posts/personal/2015-05-13-personal-whodoyouthinkyouare.md

 Social media has bred an ugly beast; the guy who thinks they know everything.

 Ugh, don't you hate that guy?
 I mean it seems like we live in a society where opinions come before knowledge, where persuasion is based on how loud you yell, where accreditation comes from how many twitter followers you have.
-Now that guy, who loves to wax poetically about nonsense he knows nothing about, gets a social platform via the interwebs and this drowns out the reasonable people who do actualy work and research.
+Now that guy, who loves to wax poetically about nonsense he knows nothing about, gets a social platform via the interwebs and this drowns out the reasonable people who do actually work and research.

 God I hate those people.
 I mean, who the hell do you think you are?